-The data in this microdata file are from the July 2017 Current Population Survey (CPS).
-The U.S. Census Bureau conducts the CPS every month, although this file has only July 2017 data.
-The July 2017 survey uses two sets of questions, the basic CPS and a set of supplemental questions.
+The data in this microdata file are from the July 2019 Current Population Survey (CPS).
+The U.S. Census Bureau conducts the CPS every month, although this file has only July data.
+The July survey uses two sets of questions, the basic CPS and a set of supplemental questions.
 The CPS, sponsored jointly by the Census Bureau and the U.S. Bureau of Labor Statistics, is the country's primary source of labor force statistics for the civilian noninstitutionalized population.
-The National Endowment of the Arts sponsors the supplemental questions on Public Participation in the Arts (PPA) for July 2017.
+The U.S. Bureau of Labor Statistics in the Department of Labor sponsors the supplemental questions for July 2019.

 Basic CPS.
 The monthly CPS collects primarily labor force data about the civilian noninstitutionalized population living in the United States.
-The institutionalized population, which is excluded from the population universe, is composed primarily of the population in correctional institutions and nursing homes (98 percent of the 4.0 million institutionalized people in Census 2010).
-Starting August 2017, college and university dormitories were also excluded from the population universe because the majority of the residents had usual residences elsewhere.
-Interviewers ask questions concerning labor force participation about each member 15 years old and over in sample households.
+The institutionalized population, which is excluded from the universe, consists primarily of the population in correctional institutions and nursing homes (98 percent of the 4.0 million institutionalized people in Census 2010).
+Starting August 2017, college and university dormitories were also excluded from the universe because most of the residents had usual residences elsewhere.
+Interviewers ask questions concerning labor force participation of each member 15 years old and over in sample households.
 Typically, the week containing the nineteenth of the month is the interview week.
 The week containing the twelfth is the reference week (i.e., the week about which the labor force questions are asked).